paloorkar1689/CapstoneHousingPricePrediction/README.md

     5.2 Iterative Improvement
         -   Based on the re-runs of the above changes need to be made
-            -   Tune hyper parameters for better performance
+            -   Tune hyperparameters for better performance
-            -   Observed over fitting, Need to identify highly co-related features and omit them or perform feature engineering to better the prediction.
+            -   Observed overfitting, Need to identify highly co-related features and omit them or perform feature engineering to better the prediction.
             -   Get diverse samples and more relevant features such as crime rate, remodel done to the house, tax info etc.